 The data controller in respect of personal information we may hold about you is Thorncliffe Communications Ltd – under Information Commissioner’s Office reference number Z7642207.

-Generally you have no obligation to provide us with your personal information, but if you do not provide information we ask for we may not be able to deal further with you (and in the recruitment context, we may not be able to progress your application).
+Generally you have no obligation to provide us with your personal information, but if you do not provide information we ask for, we may not be able to deal further with you.

 - to comply with our legal obligations, including reporting obligations;